ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: range_check

     Specifies whether to validate attribute values and function parameters.
 If enabled, the instrument driver validates the parameters values that you  pass to driver functions.
 Range checking parameters is very useful for  debugging.
 After you validate your program, you can set this attribute to  VI_FALSE to disable range checking and maximize performance.
     The default value is VI_TRUE.
-Use the niScope_InitWithOptions  function to override this value.
+Use the :py:meth:`niscope.Session._init_with_options`  function to override this value.

     The following table lists the characteristics of this property.